zzmoni/nmz/src/pages/books/book_1.md

 title: "Bloom Into You: Regarding Saeki Sayaka"
 ---

-# Bbloom Into You: Regarding Saeki Sayaka by Hitoma Iruma
+# Bloom Into You: Regarding Saeki Sayaka by Hitoma Iruma
 ### **[goodreads](https://www.goodreads.com/en/book/show/49882195)**
 ### **[seven seas](https://sevenseasentertainment.com/series/bloom-into-you-light-novel/)**
 - VERY relatable, I want more of Haru and Sayaka.